"I like personalised ads!"

 Now you know that all of our harvested personal data and metadata is available not only to advertisers but to anyone, good or bad, that wants it.
 If the ability to swing elections (including by foreign states) doesn’t shock you, then perhaps you’ve never lived in an authoritarian-ruled country.

-If you’re American and reading this in early 2025, then you’re starting to see that happen in your country (it is currently listed as a ‘flawed democracy’).
+If you’re American and reading this since 2025, then you’re seeing what's happening in your country (it is currently listed as a ‘flawed democracy’).
 If you’re Hungarian then it’s already happening.
 If you’re Polish then it happened but you finally voted them out in 2023.
 If you’re Philippino then you suffered under Duterte until 2022.

 If you're British and wondering how Brexit happened, thank Russian interference via social media.
 They did that in the 2016 Trump victory too.